Gillian Anderson's Success and Achievements in Timeline

 November 2010: Portrayal of Wallis, Duchess of Windsor in Any Human Heart

-In November 2010, Gillian Anderson portrayed Wallis, Duchess of Windsor in 'Any Human Heart', a television adaptation of William Boyd's novel.
-For this role, she was nominated for a BAFTA for Best Supporting Actress on Television.
+In November 2010, Gillian Anderson portrayed Wallis, Duchess of Windsor, in "Any Human Heart," a television adaptation of William Boyd's novel.
+This performance led to a BAFTA nomination for Best Supporting Actress on Television.

 Any Human Heart (Vintage International)